MySQL CDC Source (Debezium) Connector for Confluent Cloud¶

 The Confluent CLI installed and configured for the cluster.
 See Install the Confluent CLI.

 Public access may be required for your database.
-See Network Access for details.
+See Manage Networking for Confluent Cloud Connectors for details.
 The example below shows the AWS Management Console when setting up a MySQL database.

-For networking considerations, see Networking and DNS Considerations.
-To use static egress IPs, see Static Egress IP Addresses.
+For networking considerations, see Networking and DNS.
+To use a set of public egress IP addresses, see Public Egress IP Addresses for Confluent Cloud Connectors.
 The example below shows the AWS Management Console when setting up security group rules for the VPC.

 Note